It’s expensive to feed your family!

 - And if you’re north of the United States, the news is even worse.
-Canadian prices are sometimes twice what Americans pay.
+Canadian prices are sometimes twice, three times, or even more what Americans pay.

 Fortunately, there are a few techniques that can help you save big on your next trip to the grocery store!